AlissonSeraphim/TriviaGame-ReactRedux/README.md

 2. Install dependencies by running `npm install`.
 3. Start the application with `npm start`.
 4. Access the app in your browser at `http://localhost:3000`.

+## Accessing the Application

+You can access the Trivia Game application through the following link: [https://alissonseraphim.github.io/TriviaGame-ReactRedux/]

 ## Testing